Esri/developer-support/README.md

 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).

-## [Wiki](https://github.com/Esri/global-support-repository/wiki) - A one-stop shop list of SDK resources.
+## [Wiki](https://github.com/Esri/global-support-repository/wiki) - An open staging ground for samples and content planned for the ArcGIS for Developers site.

 * [Forums](https://github.com/Esri/global-support-repository/wiki/Forums)
 * [Web and Mobile Runtime SDKs](https://github.com/Esri/global-support-repository/wiki/Web-and-Mobile-Runtime-SDKs)